Mattshark89/OpenFlight-VRC/README.md

 - Github contributors: https://github.com/Mattshark89/OpenFlight-VRC/graphs/contributors

-- `Reimajo`: Inspiration for the project via their Avali Flight System (check out their shop here! <a href="https://reimajo.booth.pm/">https://reimajo.booth.pm/</a>)

 ...and several others for giving suggestions and helping fix critical bugs.
 You all are great!

 <a href="https://github.com/Mattshark89/OpenFlight-VRC/graphs/contributors">